lifemikey/objectstorage-swift/object-storage-billing.md

 ## Public Inbound Bandwidth

 There is no additional charge for public inbound bandwidth.
-We also don’t charge for bandwidth on the private network nor between SoftLayer data centers.
+We also don’t charge for bandwidth on the private network nor between {{site.data.keyword.BluSoftlayer}} data centers.
 If you were to back up your data to another data center, you’d only pay for the storage at your backup site; not for the data transfer between the two data centers.

 ## Public Outbound Bandwidth